RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 The configurations in this section are optional and situational.

-If you have entered either or both incorrect Wi-Fi SSID and Password in the Wi-Fi Client Mode setup for the RAK5146 WisLink LPWAN Concentrator to connect to the router, follow these set of steps for you to work again in Wi-Fi AP Mode and redo the setup.
+If you have entered incorrect Wi-Fi SSID and/or password during the Wi-Fi Client Mode setup for the RAK5146 WisLink LPWAN Concentrator, follow these steps to revert to Wi-Fi AP Mode and redo the setup:

 - Remove the SD Card from your RAK5146 WisLink LPWAN Concentrator and insert it into your PC.
-Your PC should be able to detect it the same as Figure 32.
+Your PC should be able to detect as shown in Figure 32.

 cd > rak_ap